mcig/chatgpt-windows/README.md

 This is a simple app that makes ChatGPT live in your menubar.
 Forked from [chatgpt-mac](https://github.com/vincelwt/chatgpt-mac)

-You can use Control+Shift+G to quickly open it from anywhere.
+You can use Control+Shift+K to quickly open it from anywhere.

 Download: